wolfSSL/wolfssl-examples/tirtos_ccs_examples/README.md

 3. In CCS, open View -> CCS App Center.
 Search "ti-rtos".
 Select "TI-RTOS for TivaC" from the results and click Install Software.
 Follow the instructions.

-Building CyaSSL libraries for TI-RTOS
+Building wolfSSL libraries for TI-RTOS
 -------------------------------------
-1. Replace tirtos.mak in C:\ti\tirtos_tivac_2_00_02_36 with the tirtos.mak from <cyassl_root>/tirtos/tirtos_ccs_examples.
-Ensure you have cyassl in the proper location (should be C:/cyassl).
+1. Replace tirtos.mak in C:\ti\tirtos_tivac_2_00_02_36 with the tirtos.mak from git@github.com:wolfSSL/wolfssl.git.
+Ensure you have wolfssl in the proper location (should be C:/wolfssl).
 2. Open a command prompt.
 CD into C:\ti\tirtos_tivac_2_00_02_36.
-3. Run the make command to build CyaSSL libaries.
+3. Run the make command to build wolfSSL libaries.

-   ..\xdctools_3_30_01_25_core\gmake.exe -f tirtos.mak cyassl
+   ..\xdctools_3_30_01_25_core\gmake.exe -f tirtos.mak wolfssl

-Running CyaSSL CTaoCrypt benchmark and test application.
+Running wolfSSL CTaoCrypt benchmark and test application.
 --------------------------------------------------------
 1. After running the TCP Echo Server application, in the Debugger View, open Run -> Load Program.
-Browse to the Benchmark application (C:\cyassl\tirtos\packages\ti\net\cyassl\tests\ctaocrypt\benchmark).
+Browse to the Benchmark application (C:\wolfssl\tirtos\packages\ti\net\wolfssl\tests\wolfcrypt\benchmark).
 Select benchmark.xem4f and Click Open and Click OK to load the application.
 2. Test by running the application.
-3. Repeat the steps 1 and 2 for Test application (C:\cyassl\tirtos\packages\ti\net\cyassl\tests\ctaocrypt\test).
+3. Repeat the steps 1 and 2 for Test application (C:\wolfssl\tirtos\packages\ti\net\wolfssl\tests\wolfcrypt\test).
-4. The example cyassl_tirtos_benchmark in this repository has all the correct optimization settings and will re-build the relevant c files at compile time for optimal results and additional benchmarks for camellia, rabbit, chacha, poly1305, sha512, and ECC.
+4. The example wolfssl_tirtos_benchmark in this repository has all the correct optimization settings and will re-build the relevant c files at compile time for optimal results and additional benchmarks for camellia, rabbit, chacha, poly1305, sha512, and ECC.

 Import a project into your workspace.
 --------------------------------------------------------